 Goa stands out from the crowd, thanks to the abundance of beaches packed in one prominent location.

-It is impressive that you can easily switch from crowd-cheering beach to secluded least developed shoreline in Goa.
+It is impressive that you can easily switch from a crowd-cheering beach to a secluded least developed shoreline in Goa.

 Popular activities: Mostly water sports such as swimming, windsurfing, jet skiing, and parasailing.